spences10/scottspence.com/posts/2019/11/06/react-advanced-london-2019/index.md

 <YouTube youTubeId="1vDXRDQ9aJE" />

-After this talk I was off to the React native hall to go see some of the lightening talks as I knew one of the speakers.
+After this talk I was off to the React Native hall to go see some of the lightening talks as I knew one of the speakers.

 ## Dave Nicholas - Functions vs Classes